 - Winning playwrights will chose their own director for the staged reading event.
 Winston-Salem Writers can assist in this endeavor if needed, by supplying names of local artists with interest or experience in directing.

 The 2015 contest opened on November 3, 2014 and will close on January 16, 2015.
 A complete list of winners will be announced on or about March 10th at the Winston-Salem Writers Contest Winners page.

 Entry is free for WSW members this year!
 The fee for non-members is $20 which may be paid by Paypal below, or by check payable to Winston-Salem Writers at the following address:

 WSW Treasurer, 3830 Whitehaven Road, Winston-Salem NC 27106

 The judges will select three winners.
-The 3 winning plays will be presented in a staged reading on April 11, 2015 at the Community Arts Café, downtown Winston-Salem.
+The 3 winning plays will be presented in a staged reading on April 17, 2015 at the Milton Rhodes Arts Center, downtown Winston-Salem.
 Each 10-minute play will be followed by a 15-minute discussion to be led by a facilitator, Nathan Ross Freeman (Scriptwriter, Filmmaker, Dramaturge, Creative Writing & Spoken Word Educator) with feedback from the live audience.

 Required Entry Format